FAQs

 Q: When is the call for submissions?

-A: Submissions typically open around March/April/May and August/Sept/Oct each year.
+A: Submissions typically open in March/April/May and August/September/October each year.
+Get email updates here

 Q: When will the next edition of So Fi Zine come out?